binarymist/BinaryMistBlog/content/tags/owasp-nz-day/_index.md

 +++

-Here is a list of all the content that has been tagged as *owasp new zealand day.
-This is one of the conferences I'm involved with organising and running*.
+Here is a list of all the content that has been tagged as *owasp new zealand day*.
+This is one of the conferences Kim is involved with organising and running.